ec-europa/europa-component-library/src/website/src/pages/ec/guidelines/spacing/index.md

 ## Inner component space

 Whenever we need a fixed horizontal or vertical spacing inside components then these spacing tokens are to be used.
-All the values are multiples of 4px so they can complement the typography when placed in a 4px vertical grid.
+All the values are multiples of <RemToPixels rem="0.25" />px so they can complement the typography when placed in a <RemToPixels rem="0.25" />px vertical grid.
 The values are based on a geometric progression.
-There are some exceptions like the 12px/0.75rem and 48px/3rem that they don't fit in the geometric progression, but the need of having was apparent for some rare occasions where the only using geometric progression values wasn't enough
+There are some exceptions like the <RemToPixels rem="0.75" />px/0.75rem and <RemToPixels rem="3" />px/3rem that they don't fit in the geometric progression, but the need of having was apparent for some rare occasions where the only using geometric progression values wasn't enough

 <img src="https://inno-ecl.s3.amazonaws.com/media/images/EC/Spacing/Spacing%20-%20Inner%20component%20scale.png" srcset="https://inno-ecl.s3.amazonaws.com/media/images/EC/Spacing/Spacing%20-%20Inner%20component%20scale%20-%20Mobile.png 598w, https://inno-ecl.s3.amazonaws.com/media/images/EC/Spacing/Spacing%20-%20Inner%20component%20scale.png 734w" alt="Space token of components" width="600" />